Home / Kid's Health / Trisomy 13: An extra 13th chromosome

-“All of our genetic information is packaged up in chromosomes to tell the body how to develop and grow,” said Emily Toering, genetic counselor at Marshfield Clinic Health System.
+“All of our genetic information is packaged up in chromosomes to tell the body how to develop and grow,” said Victoria Ballard, genetic counselor with Marshfield Clinic Health System.
 “Typically, we have two copies of each chromosome, but individuals with Trisomy 13 have an extra copy of the 13th chromosome.”

-Because of potential medical problems, many infants die within the first days of life.
-According to National Institute of Health (NIH), only five to 10% of children with this condition will live past their first year.
+Because of associated medical problems, many infants die within the first days of life.
+According to National Institute of Health (NIH), only 6-12% of children with this condition will live past their first year.

-However, Toering says this chromosomal condition can have a spectrum of severity, and these children will need medical support through their life span.
+Ballard says, while there is some spectrum of severity in those with Trisomy 13, all affected children will need medical support throughout their life span.
 Due to the severity and rarity of Trisomy 13, it’s important for families to receive support during pregnancy and after childbirth.

 “Ensuring that there’s a good care team in place to treat and help baby where they need help, is so important,” she said.